 The evolution of the W111 began under the leadership of Bracq in 1961 and ended in 1963.
 Although the fins' departure was the most visible change, the W108 had a lower body waist line and increased glass area - the windscreen alone was 17% larger than W111's - prominent enough to be referred to as a "greenhouse".
 The cars had a 60 mm lower ride and 15 mm wider doors.
 The result was a visibly newer-looking, sleeker car with an open and spacious interior.

-W109 was more luxuriously appointed than W108, featuring burled walnut dashboards, automatic transmission, and power windows along with optional air conditioning system.
-Most obvious distinction from the W108 were door window frames and a-pillars fully finished with polished metal bright trim.
+As such, the initial 1965 product line was the W108 series' 250S, 250SE, and 300SE, and only the 300SEL produced as a W109.
+As before, the 300 series were more luxuriously appointed than the 250 series, featuring burled walnut dashboards and power windows along with optional automatic transmission and air conditioning.
+The W109 also featured door window frames and a-pillars fully finished with polished metal bright trim.

 The W108/W109 premiered at the Frankfurt Auto Show in 1965.
 The initial model range consisted of three W108s (250 S, 250 SE, and 300 SEb) and a sole W109 (300 SEL).
 The inline-six engines were carried over from the previous generation with mechanical refinements.
 The 2.2-litre M180 engine was enlarged to 2.5 litres while the fuel-injected 3-litre M189 version was carried over from "300 Adenauer".